-Alphabet-owned Google has agreed to buy wearable device maker Fitbit for $2.1 billion.
+Alphabet-owned Google has agreed to buy wearable device maker Fitbit for $2.1 billion. google fitbit

-Google said on Friday that it sees an opportunity to introduce its own wearable devices and invest more in digital health.
+Google said that it sees an opportunity to introduce its own wearable devices and invest more in digital health.
 The purchase will also bring a rich trove of health data gathered by millions of Fitbit’s devices.

 Fitbit’s fitness trackers and other devices monitor users’ daily steps, calories burned and distance traveled.
 They also measure floors climbed, sleep duration and quality, and heart rate.

-Fitbit’s share of the fitness tracking market has been threatened by deeper-pocketed companies such as Apple Inc and Samsung Electronics Co Ltd as well as cheaper offerings from China’s Huawei Technologies Co Ltd [HWT.UL] and Xiaomi Corp.
+Fitbit’s share of the fitness tracking market has been threatened by deeper-pocketed companies such as Apple Inc and Samsung Electronics Co.
+Ltd as well as cheaper offerings from China’s Huawei Technologies Co Ltd [HWT.UL] and Xiaomi Corp.

 “We believe Google is a natural fit.
 The deep health and fitness data, coupled with the 28 million active users on the Fitbit platform, offer a tremendous value,” Craig Hallum analysts wrote in a note.

 Xiaomi dominates the global wearables market, with a 17.3% market share in the second quarter of 2019, followed by Apple.
 Fitbit owns 10% of the market, according to data from market research firm International Data Corp.

 Reuters first reported the deal on Monday.

 Google believe technology is at its best when it can fade into the background, assisting you throughout your day whenever you need it.
 Wearable devices, like smartwatches and fitness trackers, do just that—you can easily see where your next meeting is with just a glance of an eye or monitor your daily activity right from your wrist.